FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-middleware.md

 ## Middleware

-Starting from version `1.2.13` FACT-Finder Web Components support the concept of middleware.
-You can register and configure pre-defined modules to manipulate the data being exchanged between FACT-Finder Web Components and FACT-Finder.
+Starting from version `1.2.13` FactFinder Web Components support the concept of middleware.
+You can register and configure pre-defined modules to manipulate the data being exchanged between FactFinder Web Components and FactFinder.
-Middleware modules can be registered through FACT-Finder Web Components themselves or directly through JavaScript.
+Middleware modules can be registered through FactFinder Web Components themselves or directly through JavaScript.

-## FACT-Finder Web Components Approach
+## FactFinder Web Components Approach

-To register middleware modules using FACT-Finder Web Components place the `ff-middleware` element directly inside the `ff-communication` element.
+To register middleware modules using FactFinder Web Components place the `ff-middleware` element directly inside the `ff-communication` element.
 It is a container for all modules that shall be configured.

 ```html
 <ff-communication url="..."